frankiedl/TimeTracker/README.md

 - UI responsiveness improvements

 ## Notes
-- Functionality requires Windows for inactivity detection
 - Excel file is created on first run
 - All times are saved in local timezone

-To test inactivity detection:
-1. Start tracking a project
-2. Do not move mouse or use keyboard
-3. The app should stop after 5 minutes of inactivity